kkernick/sb/README.md

 # SB

 SB is a command line utility that sandboxes Linux applications via `bwrap`.
-It simplifying the creation of sandboxes via:
+It simplifies the creation of sandboxes by:
-1. Automatically resolving and managing library and binary dependencies via `ldd`.
+1. Automatically resolving and managing library and binary dependencies via `ldd` and shell-script parsing.
 2. Flatpak Portal emulation via `xdg-dbus-proxy` and `inotify`
 3. Automatic SECCOMP filter generation via `libseccomp` and `strace`
 4. Configurations for: